 - Right-click a filter name to see more options.

 Notes and Links

 You can add Notes and Links to any row in SheetPlanner.

 - Use Notes to include more information about the cell.

-- Click Show Note in New Tab to open a tab that displays the note, making it easy to edit long notes.
+- Right-click the row and select Show Note in New Tab to open a tab that displays the note, making it easy to edit long entries.

-- Click Show Row Links in New Tab to open a tab that includes previews of all the sites and files you’ve linked to in the row.
+- Right-click the row and select Show Row Links in New Tab to open a tab that includes previews of all the sites and files you’ve linked to in the row.

-Tabs allow you to view multiple views of the same document.
+Tabs enable you to see multiple views of the same document.
 Use Tabs to: